Diary of a Network Geek

 Cool Solutions: DFMail.pl

-Filed under: Fun Work,Geek Work,News and Current Events,Novell,PERL,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 11:29 am for you boring, normal people.
+Filed under: Fun Work,Geek Work,News and Current Events,Novell,PERL,Personal — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 11:29 am for you boring, normal people.

 The moon is Waning Crescent